PrincetonUniversity/software_testing/02_unittest/README.md

 ```

 The function produces nonsensical output for the last four inputs.
 Note that if someone accidentally used `True` as an input the code would not fail.
 Can we improve on our function to make it more robust?
 Let's also write a series of tests to make sure the mistakes highlighted in the example above are caught by the program.

+For a video demonstration of the above see this Socratica [video](https://www.youtube.com/watch?v=1Lfv5tUGsn8).

 ## Your first unit tests